Western Rift Archaeology and Palaeoenvironment Project

 Historical Context

-While historically, the unique adaptability of early Homo has been linked to open savanna grasslands, recent studies challenge this notion.
-These studies propose that a broader range of environments influenced their adaptive flexibility.
+While historically, the unique adaptability of early Homo has been linked to open savanna grasslands, recent studies challenge this notion, proposing that a broader range of environments influenced their adaptive flexibility.
 However, these hypotheses heavily rely on geographically limited research areas biased toward mosaic open grassland landscapes in Eastern and Southern Africa.

 The Albertine Rift